Kitchen Counter Chronicles

 soda bread buttermilk and eggs in bowl

 In a small bowl combine eggs and buttermilk.
-If you don’t have any buttermilk you can make your own.
-Fill your liquid measuring cup with milk, remove 1 tbsp of milk and add 1 tbsp of white vinegar.
+If you don't have any buttermilk you can make your own.
+Fill your liquid measuring cup with milk, remove 1 tablespoon of milk and add 1 tablespoon of white vinegar.
 Stir.

 wet ingredients and dry ingredients with fork

 Pour buttermilk and eggs into the dry ingredients.
-Mix with a fork until dough is wet.
+Mix with a fork until the dough is wet.

 soda bread coming together